 - the production of scholarly research and policy proposals on transnational business law issues

 - the convening of government officials, lawyers and business people for conversation and debate

 - the training of a new generation of domestic and foreign attorneys and policymakers for leadership in global law and business

 Brian Peck is director of the center, and brings international experience and expertise.
 He served as former deputy director of international affairs and business development for California Gov. Jerry Brown and as senior director at the Office of the U.S. Trade Representative.

-The Center for Transnational Law and Business is launching a new Transnational Law and Business Certificate that resident JD and LLM students can earn concurrently with their USC Gould School of Law degree starting in the fall 2017 semester.
+In the Fall of 2017 the Center for Transnational Law and Business launched a Transnational Law and Business Certificate that resident JD and LLM students can earn concurrently with their USC Gould School of Law degree.
 Earning a certificate in Transnational Law and Business provides students with an interdisciplinary, global perspective on how to facilitate an organization's engagement in the global marketplace by focusing on developing skills in understanding and integrating relevant laws, policies and business best practices that shape international commerce.